Avalanche of early votes transforming 2020 election

 Couvillon said Democrats can’t rest on their voting lead, but Republicans are themselves making a big gamble.
 A number of factors, from rising virus infections to the weather, can impact in-person turnout on Election Day.
 “If you’re putting all your faith into one day of voting, that’s really high risk,” Couvillon said.

-That's why, despite Trump's rhetoric, his campaign and party are encouraging their own voters to cast ballots by mail or early and in-person.
-The campaign, which has been sending volunteers and staffers into the field for months despite the pandemic, touts that it has registered more voters this year than Democrats in key swing states like Florida and Pennsylvania — a sharp reversal from the usual pattern as a presidential election looms.
+That’s why, despite Trump’s rhetoric, his campaign and party are encouraging their own voters to cast ballots by mail or early and in person.
+The campaign, which has been sending volunteers and staffers into the field for months despite the pandemic, touts that it has registered more voters this year than Democrats in key swing states including Florida and Pennsylvania — a sharp reversal from the usual pattern as a presidential election looms.

 But it’s had limited success in selling absentee voting.
 In key swing states, Republicans remain far less interested in voting by mail.